angelrps/MasterDataScience_FinalProject/README.md

 * **Weather Precipitation Forecast**: When executing the app, it scrapes precipitation forecast from [www.wunderground.com](https://www.wunderground.com/hourly/us/ny/new-york-city) in real time to get the predictions.

 # 4_Internal Structure
 I can divide the project in 3 parts: **Data Processing**, **Modeling** and **Front-End**.
 The first part outputs a ``.csv`` file with structured data ready to be used by the ML model.
 The second part outputs a trained model packed in a **pickle** file.
-The third part generates a web applitation which interactively shows predictions to the final user.
+The third part generates a web application which interactively shows predictions to the final user.

 ![Internal Structure](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Internal%20Structure3.PNG)